 - Cars that sit unsold in a car dealer lot

 - Hollywood making a movie that virtually nobody goes to see

-Over processing simply means doing work that does not add value to the customer.
-Over processing is resolved with simplification.
-Sometimes, in Lean, we can stop doing some things instead of figuing out how to do them better.
+Over-processing means doing work that does not add value to the customer.
+Over-processing is resolved with simplification.
+Sometimes, in Lean, the best approach is to stop doing some things instead of figuring out how to do them better.